 Quantum recently partnered with an automotive shock manufacturer to develop a true shock absorber for use on power chairs, small enough to fit properly and designed for the weight and drive characteristics.
 The ride control provided by this shock allows for soft, comfortable springs without compromising stability or drivability.
 The shock is packaged neatly in a coil-over arrangement: the spring (or coil) is mounted over the shock absorber.

 For maximum user comfort and safety, Quantum is proud to offer the Smooth Ride Suspension (SRS) – a coil-over suspension that comes standard on our Group 3 power chairs: the Edge 3 and 4Front®.
-You get an automotive-grade, oil-damped shock absorber and comfortable springs on your complex rehab power chair – no need to try to fund a Group 4 chair to receive best-in-class suspension.
+You get an automotive-grade, oil-damped shock absorber and comfortable springs on your complex rehab power chair to receive best-in-class suspension.
 Quantum SRS – enjoy the ride!